 Dong Ding is a delectable medium-roasted oolong.
-A high-elevation handpicked Taiwanese oolong, this Dong Ding from Lugu, Nantou County takes your taste buds on a flavor journey, with notes that linger on the palate long after taking a sip.
+A high-elevation handpicked Taiwanese oolong, this Dong Ding from near Lugu Township, Nantou County, takes your taste buds on a flavor journey, with notes that linger on the palate long after taking a sip.
 The aroma of the lightly oxidized brewed leaf is nicely toasty, and once you taste the brew, you'll experience sweetness akin to honey, melon, and peaches along with a finish of cinnamon and even a slight note of asparagus.

 Hand-plucked, high-elevation, lightly oxidized, medium-roasted Taiwanese oolong.